Menopause and High Blood Pressure-What Every Woman Needs to Know

 Should I reduce my salt for high blood pressure?

-Not everyone with high blood pressure is sensitive to salt, but during menopause, you may find yourself more susceptible.
-Research shows that women tend to become more salt-sensitive post-menopause, which can contribute to fluid retention and elevated blood pressure.
-This means it might be worth paying closer attention to your salt intake at this stage of life.
+Not everyone with high blood pressure is sensitive to salt, but during menopause, you may become more sensitive.
+Studies show that women tend to become more salt-sensitive after menopause, which can contribute to fluid retention and higher blood pressure.
+So, watching your salt intake at this time can be helpful.

 The general recommendation for sodium is no more than 2,300 mg (milligrams) a day for adults.